 These pages are designed to help teachers rapidly adapt their delivery of teaching and course assessments as an alternative to face-to-face teaching.

-- Students approved to be studying and completing assessments remotely.
+- Offshore students approved to be studying and completing assessments remotely.

 When preparing to teach your course remotely, please keep in mind the following principles:

 Focus on pragmatic, quick, and simple approaches to online delivery of material.
 In this context, this means focusing on the simplest possible way to deliver your course: written material over recordings and recordings over live online sessions.

 COVID-19 presents and extraordinary situation that none of the staff or students of the University signed up for.
 We should all prioritise treating each other and our students with empathy and understanding.
 Many of our students will be facing economic precarity, a need to care for children or sick adults, and social and physical isolation.